MaLyn06/my-nodejs-project/Explaination.md

         API Response: After the task is processed, the system returns the job ID, URL, and status.

     SAMPLE REQUEST TO POSTMAN

-        POSTMAN REQUEST (POST -- Request to submit a Job)
+    Request to submit a Job

         curl --location 'http://localhost:3000/jobs' \
         --header 'Content-Type: application/json' \